Skip to content

 The desire to increase the number of walking and bicycling trips combined with a record number of vehicle miles driven has created increasing concerns.
 HSRC has long been involved in pedestrian and bicyclist safety and mobility research and it remains a priority – and area of expertise – for our staff.

-Programs run by HSRC – including the Pedestrian and Bicycle Information Center and the National Center for Safe Routes to School, and projects like Watch for Me NC, Walk Friendly Communities, and Walk and Bike to School Day – have helped pave the way for safer walking and cycling environments and more transportation choices for all.
+Programs run by HSRC – including the Pedestrian and Bicycle Information Center and the Vision Zero for Youth, and projects like Watch for Me NC, and Walk, Bike & Roll to School Day – have helped pave the way for safer walking and cycling environments and more transportation choices for all.

 Developing the transportation profession